…of making many books there is no end; and much study is a weariness of the flesh.

 In public we’d all agree that all humans have worth.
 In private Utilitarians aren’t so sure.
 If you listen closely to their arguments you’ll notice that the education system they’re talking about isn’t meant for their children, just the common ruck.
 Their children will have a private education.
 They’re to become the employers, to produce wealth and not pay their taxes, they will have to know things that they don’t teach in school.
 But they’ll send their offspring to the best ones anyway.

 At the bottom of the Moralists code, you’ll often find some god.
 Not one of the peace and love kind.
 Young adults need to be brought to know the truth, with crook and flail.
 Even if these aren’t necessary.
-Sparing the rod being a good deal less fun than laying it on.
+For these people sparing the rod is a good deal less fun than laying it on.
 They’re more prone to this type of thing in the USA, or they’re more prone to saying it out loud.
 In this country it’s more common for them to stress the need to learn of our proud history, to be patriotic, to know grammar and acquire facts.
 They’re very keen on facts.
 If god’s involved here he’s the C of E kind, hence he’s British and wears a cardigan.

 Both types agree on some things.
 They are fond of proper discipline, the muscular kind.
 They think that teachers today all hate children and want to indoctrinate them with their left-wing values, by which they mean anything that they disagree with or dislike.
 And, of course, that things were so much better in the past.